m-ulmestrand/self-driving-ai/README.md

 ## Dependencies
 The neural network is designed with PyTorch (1.8.1+cu102).
 In addition, NumPy (1.18.5) is used for many operations and information storing.
 To remove a lot of computational burden, I have used Numba (0.51.2) for several movement handling operations, collision detections, as well as distance measuring etc. For parsing command line arguments, argparse (1.4.0) is used.

+# Tutorial for running the scripts
+First of, make sure you have all of the necessary packages.
+Have a virtual environment set up.
+For example, you can then either use either ´pip install numpy´ or ´conda install numpy´ if you're using Conda (I stick to pip).
+## Drawing tracks